lucabrunox/opipes/README.md

 # OPipes - Higher order pipes

-OPipes is a command wrapper (`o`) to be used in shell scripts that is able to:
-- Push-down filters to the source of the stream
-- WIP: Simplify the parallelization of command pipelines
-- WIP: Simplify the parallelization of for loops
+OPipes is a command wrapper (`o`) that can take a bash pipeline used to filter local logs and make it work for any cloud provider without needing to change the pipeline, such that the logs are filtered in the cloud first instead of downloaded all locally... and does so without quoting the pipeline!

 To install: